bukunmig/order-food/README.md

 git clone <remote url copied from Github>
 cd <repo directory name>

-Use the package manager pip to install all dependencies! pip install -r requirements.txt

 In the project directory, you can then run:
 ### `npm start`